 Step 1.
 Choose virtual disk locations and import the virtual machine

 For optimal performance, there are a number of factors to consider when deciding where to locate the VM and virtual disk files.
 At a minimum, the files should be stored separately from other VM files to avoid disk contention and other performance degrading issues.
-If you have an SSD available on the server, this would be an ideal location for the catalog volume since it’ll see a very high level of traffic.
-The catalog volume holds, among other things, the database that’s used by the system for bookkeeping, tracking, and so on, and performance benefits from having low latency to this volume.
+If you have an SSD available on the server, this would be an ideal location for the catalog volume since it will see a very high level of traffic.
+The catalog volume holds, among other things, the database that is used by the system for bookkeeping, tracking, and so on, and performance benefits from having low latency to this volume.

 Select location for the catalog virtual disk file

 Decide where you want to store the catalog virtual disk file (